Clinging

 Clinging creates tension because it flies in the face of change.

-When we cling, we presuppose its possible for things to always stay the same.
+When we cling, we presuppose it’s possible for things to always stay the same.
 We want things to stay the same – our possessions, our lovers, perfect moments, our job or good fortune.
 So we close up around it.
 We try to suspend time and life to keep what we like in place.

-But the odd thing is, as much as we accept it as a fact of life, many of us don’t accept it when it comes to meditation.
+But as much as we might accept loss and suffering as a fact of life, when it comes to meditation, we are not as accepting.
 We meditate in the hope that good things will happen – that we’ll have the blissful feeling we had yesterday.
-That we’ll feel the incredible sense of expansion that happened.
+Or that we’ll experience bliss soon.
+Or, alternately, we meditate in the hope that it will free us from pain and angst – that it will heal us and make us whole.

 As I’ve said before, our primary purpose in meditation is learn how to let go.